p1utoze/weatherAgent/README.md

 ## Web App
 [ThermoGuardian](https://weather-agent-client.vercel.app/) has been developed using ReactJS and deployed on Vercel.
 The web app is a simple UI to interact with the agent.
 It allows the user to set the temperature threshold and the location.
-The agent will notify the user when the temperature is out of the range-bounds.
+The agent will notify the user when the temperature is out of the range of bounds i.e IF the temperature exceed the maximum limit or falls below the minimum limit.

 ![demo](assets/demo.gif)